GBLille/MassiveFold/README.md

 The directory `massivefold_runs` is created, which contains:
 - `AFmassive_params.json` to set the run parameters for AFmassive,
 - `ColabFold_params.json` to set the run parameters for ColabFold,
+- `alphafold3_params.json` to set the run parameters for AlphaFold3,
 - `headers`' directory, containing the headers that must be created to use MassiveFold.
 Examples are given for the Jean Zay national CNRS French cluster (ready to use, see the [installation on Jean Zay](#install-on-jean-zay) to run MassiveFold directly on Jean Zay),